james-bowman/slack/README.md

     - or to both directed and all messages independently.
 - Sending messages to Slack
 - Automatic reconnection following a lost connection
+- Support for explicit web proxies (running on corporate LANs)

 ##To Do